 This is one of the longer stages of reading development , where as a parent, you can step back and take more a background role, while still encouraging and nurturing your child’s love of reading at the same time.
 This stage usually lasts from about 8 years through to 14 years.

-- They will be able to use reading for all areas of their school work, from maths to science and even history.
+- Independent readers will be able to use reading for all areas of their school work, from maths to science and even history.

 - They will be able to read longer texts and develop their comprehension skills, taking the information they need from it.

-- They will begin to analyse and question what they are reading and have discussions around the text and its meaning.
+- Fluent readers will begin to analyse and question what they are reading and have discussions around the text and its meaning.

 - They will feel confident and independent when it comes to reading.